 PETSinTuition is an environment where students are supported and encouraged with growing their knowledge, skills and confidence to go out into the industry.
 Know your animals will be given the highest level of care in a professional and safe environment.

 The state-of-the-art Veterinary and Applied Science Centre is 5,000 square metres and is one of the largest purpose-built applied science and animal industries training centres anywhere in Australia.
 It includes a fully functioning veterinary clinic with surgery and radiology suite, a pathology demonstration theatre with CCTV monitors, and facilities for animal holding and grooming.

 Develop the skills and knowledge you need with TAFE SA.

-TAFE SA has a legislative requirement to have an Animal Ethics Committee (AEC), as it uses animals for teaching purposes.
-The legislation (Animal Welfare Act 1985) is administered by the Department for Environment and Water, who issue the licenses as currently held by TAFE SA that enable animals to be used for teaching or research purposes in South Australia.
+TAFE SA is required by legislation to have an Animal Ethics Committee (AEC), as it uses animals for teaching purposes.
+The legislation (Animal Welfare Act 1985) is administered by the Department for Environment and Water which issues the licences held by TAFE SA to allow animals to be used for teaching or research purposes in South Australia.

 The role of the Animal Ethics Committee is to ensure that all TAFE SA programs using animals for teaching purposes abide by The Act and operate in accordance with the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes 2013 (administered by the Australian Government National Health and Medical Research Council).